remygatins/BlackSeaBass_project/practice_data_analysis.md

 done

-**Tip:** Keep the scratch folder open in Globus and double-check that the file names are changing as expected and that the files are not empty.
+**Tip:** Keep the scratch folder open in Globus and use Refresh List to double-check that the file names are changing as expected and that the files are not empty.

 ## Login and load the module where Ddocent is nested.